Musical Healing for Iraqi Yazidi women

 A Yazidi woman who was kidnapped and sold as a slave after her family was massacred said: “Death has lost its terrors.
 Death is harmless compared to the hell we all had to go through.”

-Arriving north of Mosul in Diyala province of Iraq, our Musical Ambassador, Dilkhwaz Ahmed, got to work with these strong survivors!
+Arriving north of Mosul in Duhok province of Iraq, our Musical Ambassador, Dilkhwaz Ahmed, got to work with these strong survivors!

 “I had the privilege to work with amazing Yazidi women on the second anniversary of their genocide and help heal the wounds of war.” – Dilkhwaz Ahmad, Musical Ambassador of Peace